SuryaXanden/process-killer/README.md

 # process-killer
-Kill a process with taskkill from AHK
+Kill a process with taskkill from AutoHotkey using Windows + Z